tomkonidas/konidas/content/posts/tcpip.md

 An example service is the **TCP Error Recovery** service:
 If something happens and the browser does not get all the data, TCP is there to make sure it does.
 It uses acknowledgments to recover from error.

-This layer is like a bridge, it gathers all the messages from the application and transmits them into the network.
+This layer is like a bridge with a traffic controller, it gathers all the messages from the application and transmits them into the network.

 ## Network Layer